DIYbiosphere/sphere/docs/basics/basics.md

 layout: docs
 permalink: /docs/basics/
 title: Basics of the DIYbiosphere project
+summary: In this section we detail how the design
 ---

-In this section we detail how the design

 ---